UCMSA Universalis

-UCMSA Universalis is a multicultural and multidisciplinary student association directly affiliated with the University College Maastricht.
+UCMSA Universalis is the student association directly affiliated with the University College Maastricht.
 It is run by UCM students for UCM students and contributes to both academic and social life at UCM.
-The association is involved in the organisation of debates, poetry readings, open-mic nights, parties, charity fundraisers, student representation, and other events.
+The association is involved in the organisation of open-mic nights, parties, charity fundraisers, student representation, poetry readings, board games nights, and other events.
 Following a structure typical of Maastricht University study associations, it is run by a student board.
-The Universalis student board consists of an Executive Board, a Social Board, an Academic Board, and an Independent Body.
-Board positions are traditionally a semester to two semesters long.
-Active members of the association are organised as committees which provide services for all students at the college.
-All new students automatically become a member upon enrollment at the college.
+The Universalis student board consists of an Executive board, a Social Board, an Academic Board, and an Independent Body.
+Board members serve for one or two semesters after which they can re-apply.
+Active members of the association are organised as committees that provide services for all students at the college.
+All new students automatically become members upon enrollment at the college.